gravitational/teleport/docs/2.3/enterprise.md

 ## External Identities

-Teleport Enterprise allows to authenticate users against a corporate identity management system and map their group membership to Teleport SSH roles.
+Teleport Enterprise can authenticate users against a corporate identity management system and map their group membership to Teleport SSH roles.

 Any identity management system can be used with Teleport as long as it implements a